 This 100mm high, thin-walled bottle is an example of how a high-resolution 3D print put in the hands of a skilled finisher can deliver outstanding results.

-Thanks for putting in considerable effort on this recent job.
+Just wanted to say thanks for putting in considerable effort on this recent job.
 We ended up with a happy customer with prototype parts that exceeded anything they have had before in terms of quality.

 Ross Mansfield – Crux Product Design